 - Laser-Guided Amnesia: Imposed this on everyone, including himself, before the events of the first mini, courtesy of a transmitter he and Reed created.

 - Mercy Kill: In the 2018 series, Bob has to do this to Scout who was wracked with ceaseless pain from a corrupted facsimile of his own powers that rendered him virtually invincible while melting him from the inside-out.

 - Power Creep, Power Seep: In his miniseries, the Sentry actually bled after being bitten by a dog.
 By the time Siege rolled around, Bob was shrugging off blows from Thor's hammer without a scratch on him.

 - Psycho Serum: The serum that gave Bob his powers was a new version of the Super Soldier serum amplified 100,000 fold.
-According to The Sentry limited series, Bob became the insane Void persona from the moment he injested the serum.
+According to the second mini, Bob became the insane Void persona from the moment he ingested the serum.